-A model for the certificate and instructions of how to perform an immersion test are available at the UIM Secretariat.
-All catamaran type hulls must have the deformable pickle forks according to rule 503.02.
+A model for the certificate and instructions of how to perform an immersion test are available at the UIM Secretariat and/or UIM website.
+All catamaran type hulls must have the deformable pickle forks according to rule 509.02.
 Drivers must wear of flotation vest so constructed at the shoulders that a driver can be easily pulled of the cockpit.

-Seats are mandatory for F500 cockpits.
-Bead or foam construction of the seat is permissible.
+Seats are mandatory for F500 cockpits, Bead or foam construction of the seat is permissible.
 See 509.08.